tinify/wordpress-plugin/readme.txt

 A: Everything will keep on working, but newly uploaded images will not be compressed.
 Of course we encourage everyone to sign up for a full subscription.

 = Q: Can I compress all existing images in my media library? =
 A: Yes!
-After installing the plugin, go to Tools > Compress JPEG & PNG images, and click on "Compress all images" to compress all uncompressed images in your media library.
+After installing the plugin, go to Tools > Compress All Images, and click on the button to compress all uncompressed images in your media library.

 == Changelog ==